 Down Jacket: The destination of the trek, base camp, at 5364 m is cold at any point of the year.
 So, cold is a major hurdle that can hinder the trek.
 Nothing helps beat the cold like a high-quality down jacket.
 You can bring your own or buy one from one of the original stores in Kathmandu.

-Other essential include water bottles, sun hat, sunscreens, sleeping bag, medication, personal health requirements and many others.
+Other essential include water bottles, sun hats, sunscreens, sleeping bags, medication, personal health requirements, and many others.